mahan-fcb/Crystallinity/README.md

 **training_testing.ipynb**: Used for training and testing the model.
 This notebook includes all evaluations and training procedure codes.

 Datasets:
-Training, SP (Sequence Processing), TR (Testing and Results), and balanced_test are provided within the FASTA files.
+Training, SP, TR, and balanced_test are provided within the FASTA files.